mohammadne/mosaicman/README.md

 ### TODOs

-- only square image is supported (width == height)

 - we only support `jpg` format

-- enhance mosaic algorithm

 - increase tile dataset and support others rather than only cats dataset